-Russia adds Navalny, allies to terrorists, extremists list
+Russia adds Navalny and his top allies to list of terrorists

 Previously Oleg was convicted of fraud alongside his brother in 2014, but while Alexei received a suspended sentence, Oleg was ordered to serve 3 1/2 years in prison.
 He was released in June 2018.

 The crackdown on Alexei Navalny and other dissenting voices in Russia has elicited outrage in the West.

 On Tuesday, EU foreign affairs spokesman Peter Stano reiterated that “this is not acceptable, that we see this as a continued repression against the critical voices in Russian society.”

+Lyubov Sobol, who had left the country after standing two trials on criminal charges last year, told The Associated Press on Tuesday she believed the decision to add Navalny, herself and other allies to the registry of terrorists and extremists was made in the Kremlin.

+“There’s absolutely no doubt that the decision regarding myself, Navalny and my closest associates and colleagues was made in the Kremlin with personal contribution by Vladimir Putin.
+I think he has all matters involving our team under a special control, and it’s not a decision made by lower-ranked officials,” Sobol said.